Mingtiandi

 Angelo Gordon and Wang On have achieved promising returns from their HK$2 billion purchase of the Pentahotel Hong Kong in Kowloon’s San Po Kong area from New World Development in December 2022.
 The partners subsequently converted the hotel into student housing and rebranded it as Sunny House.

 With Angelo Gorden and Wang On having initially held respective stakes of 65 and 35 percent in that venture.
-Wang On sold a 20 percent slice to its US partner in June, reducing its interest in the property to 15 percent, with Angelo Gordon now owning the remaining 85 percent.
+Wang On is said to have sold a 20 percent slice to GIC in June, reducing its interest in the property to 15 percent, with Angelo Gordon continuing to hold 65 percent.

 Bright Spot in a Sluggish Market